 Below the pan knob are the monitor solo and mute buttons.
 Activating the solo button will make sure that the selected output bus only monitors the inputs that are soloed.
 Activating the mute button on an input channel will prevent it from being monitored by the currently selected output bus.
 Again, this does not affect recording.
 These are followed by the monitor fader, which controls the input monitor level.
 Like the pan, solo, and mute controls, this does not affect your recording level.
-Also, clicking on the readout below the fader will allow you to numerically enter a fader setting.
 The faders also have gang buttons, and their operation is the same as the gang button for the master output bus controls.